MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso03Vault' -ObjectId 34595082-9346-41b6-8d6b-295a2808b8db -PermissionsToSecrets Get,Set
 ```

 This command grants the application permissions to read and write secrets.

-This example specifies the application using the object ID of the service principal of the application.
+This example specifies the application by using the object ID of the service principal of the application.

 ### Example 4: Grant permissions for a user principal name
 ```